paulhibbitts/published-markdown-files/edci337-guest-talk-session-guide.md

 **Ask:** Is the experience clear and purposeful at every interaction?
 Are power features accessible without cluttering the simple path for everyone else?

 **Docsify-This example:**
 Docsify-This uses progressive disclosure – the Web Page Builder shows the essentials first, with more options available for those who want to go further.
-[Open Docsify-This.net](https://docsify-this.net?hide-banner=true ':target=_blank') ↗ to see this in action — key options like page layout and an "Edit this Page" link for GitHub or Codeberg files are immediately available, all styling the page without touching the content itself.
-A "Show More Page Appearance Options »" link reveals additional options only when needed.
+[Open Docsify-This.net](https://docsify-this.net?hide-banner=true ':target=_blank') ↗ to see this in action.
+Key options like page layout and an "Edit this Page" link for GitHub or Codeberg files are immediately available – all styling the page without touching the content itself.

+In addition, a "Show More Page Appearance Options »" link reveals additional options only when needed.

 And then there's Micro Design – the details that seem small but do a lot of work.